TheDarKnight46/LabSeq/README.md

 When the recursive function ends, it goes back and adds the value to the map using its respective *keys* and *values*.

-For this to work though, it requires the method *breakdown* to check the Map every time it is executed, looking within the **cache** for the respective *key*.
+For this to work though, it requires the method `breakdown` to check the `Map` every time it is executed, looking within the `cache` for the respective *key*.

-If it find the *key*, then the *value* is returned immediately, otherwise the execution continues as previously explained.
+If it finds the *key*, then the *value* is returned immediately, otherwise the execution continues as previously explained.

 ## Solution